 While it shares many of the advantages of other single sign-on systems, DACS offers some unique features and is more efficient, and simpler to understand, customize, and administer compared to the heavy-weight, enterprise-level alternatives.
 If your single sign-on needs are modest, or if you are not even certain what they are, you should look at DACS.
 DACS does the hardest parts for you - all that you need to do is configuration and "look & feel" customizations.

 DSS is pleased to announce the release of DACS 1.4.38a.
 General download information, links to the latest tarfiles, and details about the latest release are provided.
 It is important to review the Post-Release Notes before building DACS.
-All sites are encouraged to upgrade.
-Links to the latest release of DACS and third-party software dependencies.
+All sites are encouraged to upgrade to the latest release of DACS and third-party software dependencies.